polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/codec.md

 `(3, false)`: `0x0c00`

+### Data Structures

+For structures, the values are named, but that is irrelevant for the encoding (names are ignored - only order matters). **All containers store elements consecutively.
+The order of the elements is not fixed, depends on the container, and cannot be relied on at decoding.**

-> For ordered structures, the decoder is expected to verify that incoming bytes are valid, and silently interpret bytes so that a valid ordered structure gets decoded.
-This implicitly means that decoding encoded bytes and then encoding this structure could result in having an encoded version that differs from the original bytes (e.g. if bytes are `[8, 1, 0, 0, 0, 0, 0, 0, 1]` and the expected structure is a `BinaryHeap<u32>` then decoding the original bytes and encoding the object will result in `[8, 0, 0, 0, 1, 1, 0, 0, 0]`).
+The decoder is expected to verify that incoming bytes are valid, and silently interpret bytes so that a valid structure gets decoded.
+This implicitly means that decoding some byte-array into a specified structure and then re-encoding it could result in a different byte array than the original that was decoded.

+#### Example

+Imagine a `SortedVecAsc<u8>` structure that always has byte-elements in ascending order and you have `[3, 5, 2, 8]`, where the first element is the number of bytes following (i.e. `[3, 5, 2]` would be invalid).

+`SortedVecAsc::from([3, 5, 2, 8])` would decode to `[3, 2, 5, 8]`, which does not match the
+original encoding.

 ### Enumerations (tagged-unions)